KamikazeVildsvin/Solstrejf/README.md

 ![Control Interface](images/control-interface/mod-matrix-and-voiceboard-control.png)

 The image above is a render of the modulation matrix and four of the voice board control front panels.
-This is essentialy user interface of the synthesizer.
+This is essentially user interface of the synthesizer.

 ## PCB's - KiCad Projects
 As indicated by the block diagram above, Solstrejf is broken into four different sub-blocks and PCB's:

 - A Power Supply Unit (PSU) & Mixer PCB
 - A Modulation Matrix PCB
-- A Voiceboard PCB (x4)
+- A Voice board PCB (x4)
-- A Voiceboard Front Panel PCB (x4)
+- A Voice board Front Panel PCB (x4)

 Each of these PCB's have their own KiCad project with an associated schematic.
 The [`schematics`](schematics) directory contains some of the latest prints of the different schematics.